Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Methods

 \section{Methods}

 The $\alpha$-MnTe thin films were synthesized at the University of Nottingham, with a thickness of 30 nm, grown at 700 K by molecular beam epitaxy (MBE) on InP(111)A substrates with c-axis aligned with the surface normal, analogous to \cite{amin2024nanoscale}.
-The samples were transferred in a custom-build vacuum suitcase under the UHV conditions to the end-station without breaking the vacuum.
-In accordance with previous experiments \cite{amin2024nanoscale}, tellurium surface termination is expected.
-Field cooling has been performed using permanent magnets (0.4 T field) with the magnetic field aligned with $(0001)$ orientation of the films.
-The samples were first heated to 350 K (above the transition temperature around 310 K), then cooled down to a base temperature of 100 K using liquid nitrogen.
-P-type doping of the films has been identified \cite{amin2024nanoscale}.
+The samples were transferred in a custom-build vacuum suitcase under UHV conditions ($p\approx 8\times10^{-11}$\ mbar) to the end-station without breaking the vacuum.
+Field cooling has been performed using permanent magnets (0.4 T field) with the magnetic field aligned with the $(0001)$ orientation of the films.
+The samples were first heated to 350 K (above the transition temperature of around 310 K), then cooled down to a temperature of 200 K using liquid nitrogen, before transfer and cool down to 80 K. P-type doping of the films has been identified \cite{amin2024nanoscale}.

 The electronic structure calculations shown in Fig. \ref{figure: intro} were performed for bulk MnTe (space group $P6_3/mmc$, No. 194).
 The lattice parameters were taken from X-ray diffraction measurements \cite{kriegner2017magnetic}.
 Electronic structure calculations were carried out using the Vienna Ab initio Simulation Package (VASP) \cite{kresse1996efficient}, employing the Perdew–Burke–Ernzerhof (PBE) functional \cite{perdew1996generalized} with spin–orbit coupling enabled and electron correlations treated using the Dudarev-type spherically symmetric Hubbard correction as in Ref. \cite{gonzalez2023spontaneous}.
 An 8 × 8 × 5 k-point mesh and an energy cutoff of 520 eV were used.